All companies are legally obliged to have their financial statements independently audited.

 While observing the principle of materiality, auditors typically apply three tests, which fall under the heading of substantive testing.
 These are:

-• Analytical procedures: comparing numbers reported against expectations calculated by assessing comparable companies, industry trends and existing forecasts;
+Comparing numbers reported against expectations calculated by assessing comparable companies, industry trends and existing forecasts; - Tests of detail

 The auditors will also review other elements in the organisation’s formal annual report, such as the chairperson’s statement.
 They’ll look to ensure that messages in the report are consistent with the picture provided by the financial statements.